optimization

 Source: ASTM G173-03, NREL Reference Solar Spectra (AM1.5G), 2024

-Standard monocrystalline silicon responds to light from roughly 300 nm to 1,100 nm - so it technically covers UV all the way through near-infrared.
-But "responds to" and "converts efficiently" are two different things.
-The glass cover and EVA encapsulant absorb a portion of incoming UV before it ever reaches the cells, and silicon's quantum efficiency drops sharply below 450 nm.
+Standard monocrystalline silicon responds to light from roughly 300 nm to 1,100 nm, so it technically covers UV through near-infrared.
+But responding and converting efficiently aren't the same thing.
+The glass cover and EVA encapsulant absorb some UV before it reaches the cells, and silicon's quantum efficiency drops sharply below 450 nm.

 Silicon PV: External Quantum Efficiency by Wavelength Band Source: NREL Cell Efficiency Chart, 2025 - approximate values for standard monocrystalline silicon UV (280 - 400 nm) ~25% Blue (400 - 500 nm) ~55% Green (500 - 650 nm) ~80% Red (650 - 700 nm) ~88% (peak) Near-IR (700 - 950 nm) ~87% (silicon peak range) Deep-IR (950 - 1,100 nm) ~62% 0% 20% 40% 60% 80% 100%